Tove Alexandersson: Ski mountaineering

 In November 2019 Alexandersson stated that she would limit her ski orienteering competitions during the upcoming winter, in order to practice ski mountaineering.
 She said that she intended to participate in five world cup competitions plus the upcoming European Championships.
-Her best result that year was a fifth place finish, but the European championships was cancelled due to the Coronavirus pandemic.
+Her best result that year was a fifth-place finish, but the European championships was cancelled due to the Coronavirus pandemic.

-In February 2021, into her second season of Ski mountaineering, Alexandersson won her first World Cup race, following four second place finishes.
+In February 2021, into her second season of Ski mountaineering, Alexandersson won her first World Cup race, following four second-place finishes.
 In March 2021, Alexandersson participated in the World Championships in La Massana, Andorra, becoming the combined world champion, and placing second in the individual event, third in the vertical event, fourth in the sprint event and fifth in the team relay representing Sweden.

 Alexandersson would have won the ISMF World Cup Ski Mountaineering overall title in 2021, had she not missed the prize-giving ceremony following the sprint race, held at the world cup final in Madonna di Campiglio.
 She had finished fifth in the race and, due to a misunderstanding, she was under the impression that only the top three athletes were to attend the ceremony.
 The mistake resulted in Alexandersson's disqualification and as a consequence the overall title was instead awarded to French competitor Axelle Mollaret, while Alexandersson had to settle for second place.

+In 2024 Alexandersson won the individual race in the European Championships of Ski Mountaineering.

+The following year Alexandersson won the individual race in the World Championships of Ski Mountaineering, and a silver medal in the vertical race.